Reviewing and Recognizing Education Programs

 Recognition does not constitute an endorsement or recommendation of a program by the College.
 Rather, the recognition process allows the program’s graduates to know that the education requirements for registration will be met upon completion of the program.
 Applicants from a recognized program can quickly complete the education section of the application without providing detailed information about their training.
 This speeds up the processing time for approving applications that meet registration requirements.
 Recognized programs are listed here.

 Applicants who have completed a program that has not been recognized will also be considered for registration; however, a more detailed review of their program, including transcripts, course descriptions, etc., will be required.
 Applicants will complete the Mapping Tool for Individual Applicants to demonstrate that their non-recognized program is substantially equivalent to a recognized program.
 An additional fee applies for the assessment of the Mapping Tool.

 To qualify for registration with CRPO, applicants must have completed a program of education and training in psychotherapy that has allowed them to develop required entry-to-practice competencies.
 The Registration Regulation states that this education may take one of four forms:

-- (iii) a program in Indigenous practice of psychotherapy recognized by the Registration Committee or by a body that is approved by the Registration Committee, or
+i) a program in psychotherapy that has been approved by the Registration Committee or by a body that is approved by the Registration Committee for that purpose,

 Evaluation Criteria and Possible Outcomes